Surface-area-to-volume ratio

-Graphs of surface area, A against volume, V of the Platonic solids and a sphere, showing that the surface area decreases for rounder shapes, and the surface-area-to-volume ratio decreases with increasing volume.
+Graphs of surface area, A against volume, V of the Platonic solids and a sphere, showing that the surface area decreases for rounder shapes (higher sphericity), and the surface-area-to-volume ratio decreases with increasing volume.
 Their intercepts with the dashed lines show that when the volume increases 8 (2³) times, the surface area increases 4 (2²) times.

 The surface-area-to-volume ratio or surface-to-volume ratio (denoted as SA:V, SA/V, or sa/vol) is the ratio between surface area and volume of an object or collection of objects.

 SA:V is an important concept in science and engineering.
 It is used to explain the relation between structure and function in processes occurring through the surface and the volume.
 Good examples for such processes are processes governed by the heat equation, that is, diffusion and heat transfer by thermal conduction.
 SA:V is used to explain the diffusion of small molecules, like oxygen and carbon dioxide between air, blood and cells, water loss by animals, bacterial morphogenesis, organisms' thermoregulation, design of artificial bone tissue, artificial lungs and many more biological and biotechnological structures.
 For more examples see Glazier.

 The relation between SA:V and diffusion or heat conduction rate is explained from flux and surface perspective, focusing on the surface of a body as the place where diffusion, or heat conduction, takes place, i.e., the larger the SA:V there is more surface area per unit volume through which material can diffuse, therefore, the diffusion or heat conduction, will be faster.
 Similar explanation appears in the literature: "Small size implies a large ratio of surface area to volume, thereby helping to maximize the uptake of nutrients across the plasma membrane", and elsewhere.

 For a given volume, the object with the smallest surface area (and therefore with the smallest SA:V) is a ball, a consequence of the isoperimetric inequality in 3 dimensions.
 By contrast, objects with acute-angled spikes will have very large surface area for a given volume.